jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (j)

 ### 3B Consultation about certain regulations, orders, and notices
-(1) The Minister must comply with this section before recommending the making of regulations or an Order in Council, or giving notice in the Gazette, under any of the following:
+(1) The Minister must comply with this section before making, or recommending the making of, secondary legislation under any of the following:
   (a) section 30G(1)﻿(b)﻿(i), (c), (j), or (k) (dealings with units under Part 2):
   (b) section 30GA (auctions to sell New Zealand units):
   (c) section 30GB (limits and price controls for units):